 Creating a Better Business Environment for Farmers

 The VFF is dedicated to ensuring farm enterprises can thrive in a fair and competitive business environment.
-With advice provided by our Farm Business and Regional Development Committee, we advocate on a range of issues directly impacting farm businesses including regulation, finance, taxation, energy.
+With advice provided by our Farm Business and Regional Development Committee, we advocate on a range of issues directly impacting farm businesses including regulation, finance, taxation and energy.

-We also work to ensure the governments have the right support in place for farm businesses through programs the as rural financial counsellor service, or for targeted assistance in times of droughts.
+We also work to ensure the relevant governments have the right support in place for farm businesses.
+This is achieved through programs such as the rural financial counsellor service and targeted assistance in times of drought.

 By way of membership to the VFF Commodity Groups, every farmer also benefits from targeted advocacy that is focused on the issues that particularly impact their type of production.

 Find out what the VFF is doing on your behalf across the key issues that are important to you.